 What are the benefits of science kits?

 Science kits are often sold as a great way to get kids involved in stem.
 In fact, it’s one of the main reasons people purchase them.
 While some kits are less beneficial, many do have some fantastic benefits to kids.
-Not only do they foster learning, the reinforce concepts taught in lessons.
+Not only do they foster learning, but they also reinforce concepts taught in lessons.
 Here are a few of the benefits of science kits.

 - Great supplement to other learning. – Do you have a tactile learner?
 It is one thing to tell a child that chemicals react in a certain way.
 It’s another thing to let them watch colors change when adding a different chemical to a solution.
 Science kits are a perfect addition to a science education in school or homeschooling.